-Bishop Chatard High School was named a Four Star School of Indiana for the 2017-2018 school year.
-Four Star School awards for the 2018-2019 school year are expected in early 2020.
+Bishop Chatard has consistently been named a Four Star School of Indiana by the Indiana Department of Education.
 In order to achieve this designation, a school must be in the top 25th percentile of schools in two ISTEP-based categories.